sophie-zhangg/CCC-Solutions/README.md

 # CCC-Solutions
 Past University of Waterloo's CEMC: Canadian Computing Competition solutions.
-Past contests found on the DMOJ Online Grader.
+Past contests found on the DMOJ Online Judge.

 Open a pull request if you have a more effective solution :)